grimelda/kumbal/kumbal-en.md

     * 2: next person to pick 2 (unless they can also discard a 2 or joker, then the amount of to-be-drawn cards add up)
     * joker: next person to pick 5 (unless they can also discard a 2 or joker, then the number of to-be-drawn cards add up)

-\* *You can also play with 5 cards in hand and a goal of 5 points or fewer, to make the game faster and this is better for groups of six or larger.*
+\* *You can also play with 5 cards in hand and a goal of 5 points or fewer, to make the game faster and this is better for groups of five or larger.*